quitesimpleorg/looqs/USAGE.md

 ## Current Limitations and things to know
 You should be aware of the following:

+- Lags are to be expected for networked mount points such as SMB and NFS etc.

 - It may seem natural, but the GUI and CLI operate on the same database, so if you add files using the CLI, the GUI will know about them too.

 - If a file is listed in the "Search results" tab, it does not imply that a preview will be available in the "Previews" tab, as looqs can search more file formats than it can generate previews for currently.